GRP Chapter 8

 'No, really!
 He said they're two spirits shaped like huge white wolves, about this big.
 That's why we're out here scouting now, taking this risk.
 In case something happened in Heimdrykze.'

-Mariaeks didn't even realize she'd crossed the river in a daze.
-Her awareness only returned now, facing the insect nest.
+Mariaeks had not realized she had crossed the river until she had already crossed it.
+Her awareness only returned now, facing the vermin's den.
 Only then did she grasp that she stood on the verge of violating sacred law.

-Mariaeks stood precarious as a dead tree.
+Mariaeks stood, teetering like a dead tree on the brink.
 Unable to advance or retreat, she could only hope the Great God would grant her revelation.
 At the end of that path, surely there would be only the right answer.
 Why did all her choices feel so hasty and foolish?
 If only she possessed even slightly decent power—would things be better than this?

 Rhaevydie had been right.
-Heimdrykze was a place where the law of survival of the fittest applied thoroughly.
-The weak died, the strong survived.
+Heimdrykze was a place where the law of survival of the fittest applied thoroughly: the weak die, the strong survive.
 The only one who'd escaped that clear logic was Mariaeks herself.
 Thanks to the Great Absolute's arrangement, she'd survived despite possessing utterly useless abilities.

 That thought led Mariaeks to a realization.
 She'd been under a tremendous delusion.
 How had she agonized over whether or not to save them, when without divine salvation she couldn't even breathe properly?
 It wasn't a matter of choice.
 It was a question of whether she could or couldn't.